This post may contain affiliate links. Please see my disclosure policy for details.

 Waiting for the sun

-After the performances and frivolity comes to a close, it’s the waiting game.
+After the performances and frivolity come to a close, it’s the waiting game.

 From here, people play drums, dance, perform and wait until the sun comes up the next day.